-English.
 This requirement consists of eight credits (two courses) in English writing.
 EN courses require substantial reading, analysis, writing and revision in the context of important works of world literature in a range of genres.
-Students fulfill this requirement, in most cases, with one semester of EN 1010 (College Writing) and one semester of EN 2020 (Writing and Criticism).
+Students fulfill this requirement, in most cases, with one semester of EN 1010 (College Writing) and one semester of EN 2020CCE (Writing and Criticism).

 Depending on placement test results, students may have to complete additional English courses before embarking on this requirement.
 Entering freshmen take the AUP English Placement Test during Orientation.
-Based on the results, a student takes prerequisites for the requirement listed above, follows the requirement listed above, or is exempt from the above requirement (by placing above EN 2020).
-A grade of "C" or above must be earned in these courses to meet the General Education requirement.
+The test determines whether a student will need to take prerequisites before following the Critical Inquiry and Expression requirement.
+Students may also be exempt from the requirement if they place above EN 2020CCE.
+A grade of "C" or above must be earned in these courses to meet the Core Curriculum requirement.
 Since writing in English forms the basis for success in most other courses, Transfer students may be awarded transfer credits for the equivalent of English Composition I and II from an Anglophone university.
 However, students who are unable to demonstrate English writing proficiency sufficient for upper-level coursework will, on the advice of their professors and advisor, be placed in an appropriate EN class.
-All advanced standing credits in English, regardless of exam taken, will transfer in as "free elective" credits if the exam results were the equivalent of "C" or above.
-These qualifications do not contribute to fulfilling the Speaking the World English general education requirement.
+All advanced standing credits in English, regardless of exams taken, will transfer in as "free elective" credits if the exam results were the equivalent of "C" or above.
+These qualifications do not contribute to fulfilling the Critical Inquiry and Expression English core curriculum requirement.
+EN 2020, which fulfills the Critical Inquiry and Expression core curriculum requirement, is coded CCE.